TruenoDB/trueno-compute-server/README.md

-# trueno-compute-server
+# Trueno Compute Server
 The Trueno distribute computation server.

 > **Trueno Compute Server**
 > Trueno Compute Server relies on Spark Job Server, and GraphX.

-> [X].
-Page Rank Algorithm.
+> 1. Page Rank Algorithm.
-> [X].
-Connected Components.
+> 2. Connected Components.
-> [X].
-Strongly Connected Components.
+> 3. Strongly Connected Components.
-> [X].
-Triangle Counting.
+> 4. Triangle Counting.

 ## Spark Compute Server Algorithm Generator
-We design an algorithm generator that will include connectivity to a key value store in which the parameters of new algorithms will be stored.
-The algorithm generator will create a **algorithms-release.jar** that will be uploaded into the Spark Job Server in order to receive REST requests.
-The results will be stored in the Database.
+We designed an algorithm generator.
+The architecture includes connectivity to a key value store in which the parameters of new algorithms will be stored.
+The algorithm generator will create a **algorithms-release.jar** that will be uploaded into the Spark Job Server in order to receive **REST** requests.
+The results will be stored in the Database (e.g. Cassandra, Scylla).

 ## Algorithms set: